vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 + ### Transient Attributes

 I think its fair to call them fake attributes.
 These virtual attributes allow you to pass addtional options when you construct your factory intances—via a hash of course.
 The instance itself won’t be affected by them since they won’t be set on your factory object.
 On the other hand, Factory Girl treats transient attributes just like real ones.
 If you use **attributes_for**, they won’t show up though. **Dependent attributes** and **Callbacks** are able to access these fake attributes inside your factory.
+Overall, they are another strategy to keep your factories DRY.

 ``` ruby
 FactoryGirl.define do